THE TRUE EVIDENCE

 23: And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.

-In the United States of America there are certain cultic groups that go into extremism to prove that they have the Holy Spirit.
+In the United States of America there are certain cultic groups that go to the extreme to prove that they have the Holy Spirit.
 To prove their faithfulness in the Gospel of Christ and that they are holy, they would pick up venomous snakes.
-If a believer is bitten and lives, then he is said to have the Holy Spirit and the power of God.
-However, if he dies then the congregation is taught to believe that the person has not been living holy or that he has not repented of his secret sins.
+If a believer is bitten and lives, he is said to have the Holy Spirit and the power of God.
+However, if he dies, the congregation is taught to believe that the person has not been living holy or that he has not repented of his secret sins.
 The passage of Mark 16:15-18 is often used and applied to their faith.

 Mark 16:15: And he said unto them, Go ye into all the world, and preach the gospel to every creature.